feynmanliang/dist-svgd/notes.md

  * Like SVRG, maintain full $x$ on each shard, updating with most recent copy of $x_i$s received.
  * Compute $k(x,x')$ using local copy, may be stale but not by too much if particles are scheduled fairly across workers

-??Continue updating all local $x_i$ but overwrite with received?
+Continue updating all local $x_i$ but overwrite with received? ("laggedlocal-updateall")

 If $n$ too large to even fit in memory
  * Neglect small $k(x,x')$ terms (e.g. compact kernel)